If you live in a climate like I do, with temps that

 the mud out the sides.
 You may need to hold the tape at the top

-picture, you can see that the tape is tight to the wall and most
+with one hand.
+In the picture below on the right, you can see that the tape is tight to the wall and most

 of the mud is pressed out the sides and removed.
 When this tape dries,